codered125/GfxEngine/README.md

 # OpenGL Forward / Deffered Rendering Engine

 Decided to make this public, this is my current project and it is still ongoing.
-Alot of my learning here is learn opengl driven

 The Graphics Engine currently has the following features implemented:
 - [x] HDR
 - [x] Directional, Point, and Spot lighting (Blinn/Phong)